rahulsr2001/SQL/SQL Joins/README.txt

 Combines rows from both tables where there’s a matching product_id, ensuring only products with specifications are returned.

+Result: Returns records where there is a match in both tables on product_id.

 2️⃣ LEFT JOIN

 Includes all records from the product table, even if there are no matching specifications in the spacifications table, displaying unmatched rows as NULL.